4teamwork/ftw.pdfgenerator/README.rst

 --------------------

 When using multiple, independent addon packages using ``ftw.pdfgenerator``, every package may implement a new, specific layout.
-This can be painful when there is a need to customize all layouts and add a logo image for example.
+This can be painful if there is a need to customize all layouts and add a logo image for example.

-For making that easier all customizable layouts can be customized with one single adapter.
+For making this easier all customizable layouts can be customized with one single adapter.
 This only works for layouts subclassing ``ftw.pdfgenerator.layout.customizable.CustomizableLayout``.
 Those layouts need to follow certain concepts and provide inheritable blocks in the `mako`_